 Hung up on a bad rep

 We’ve been trained by the media to believe GMOs are evil and are made by giant, devilish corporations interested only in making money at the expense of farmers everywhere.
 Suffice to say, GMOs have an image problem.
 And to be fair, some of the reasons behind this bad rep are legitimate.

 Some scientists and an excessive percentage of world foodies don’t believe GMOs are safe to eat over the long term.
-Some even feel that consumption of those foods may lead to allergies in humans.
+Some even feel that the consumption of those foods may lead to allergies in humans.

 There are also real environmental concerns around GMOs.
 Since their introduction in the 1980s, most GMO plants were created to be immune from pesticides and herbicides.
 This allowed farmers, for example, to spray their fields with generous amounts of herbicides to kill weeds without killing their crops.
 But over time, this process led to new herbicide-resistant weeds that required ever more toxic doses of the same or stronger herbicides to kill them.
 Not only do these toxins enter into the soils and the environment at large, they are also why you really should wash your fruits and vegetables before you eat them!

 There is also a very real danger of GMO plants and animals escaping into the wild, potentially upsetting natural ecosystems in unpredictable ways wherever they are introduced.